RoshanPrakash18/TMDB_BOX_OFFICE_EDA/README.md

 ## 🚀 Conclusion and Future Work

 This project provides valuable insights into the factors influencing box office revenue for movies.
-Future work could involve exploring more advanced feature engineering techniques, trying different machine learning algorithms, handling outliers and imbalanced data, and deploying the final model for real-time revenue prediction.

 ## 📚 Citation